RuthMaria/GoBarber-backend/README.md

 -   Open the Dbeaver and create a new connection with Postgres.
 Change the port to 5432 and in the password, you type "docker", as you have defined above when create a postgres image on docker.

--   After that, create a new database in yout postgres connection inside Dbeaver.
+-   After that, create a new database in your postgres connection inside Dbeaver.
 Write "gostack_gobarber" in the database name.

 -   Install dependencies